 The United States government owns and operates veterans’ hospitals, military hospitals, and other hospitals, clinics, and laboratories.
 Under the Federal Tort Claims Act (FTCA), the injured patient must handle his or her claim in a specific way.
 This includes notifying the federal agency in writing of the intent to file a medical malpractice or wrongful death lawsuit within two years of the date of the malpractice or the discovery of its effects on the patient.
 The injured patient must then file the lawsuit within six months after the federal agency that received and denied it mails the patient a denial of the claim.

-The personal injury law firm of Raphaelson Levine has successfully represented many New York residents with their medical malpractice or wrongful death claims.
-If you have questions regarding how long do you have to file a medical malpractice suit in new york, we invite you to contact our office at 212-268-3222 to request a free and confidential review.
+The personal injury law firm of Raphaelson Levine has successfully represented many New York, and New Jersey residents with their medical malpractice or wrongful death claims.
+If you have questions regarding how long do you have to file a medical malpractice suit in New York or need legal advice, we invite you to contact an experienced personal injury lawyer at 212-268-3222 to request a free and confidential review.

 RECENT FREQUENTLY ASKED QUESTIONS

 Questions?
 We Can help.

 If you've been injured and have questions about your legal options, contact Raphaelson & Levine today.
 We've helped thousands of New Yorkers understand their next steps following an injury.
 Call (212) 268-3222 or request a free lawyer consultation.